 - Designed for Z mount cameras including ZFC Z5 Z50 Z6 Z7 Z6II Z7II.
 It supports eye-controlled focusing and tracking the subject, automatic aperture, A mode, S mode and EXIF information recording.

-- Large F1.4 aperture, which allows more light to pass through and offers greater control over the depth of field, enabling a soft blur effect in the background.
+- Large F1.4 aperture offers greater control over the depth of field, enabling a soft blur effect in the background.

 - Precise brass mount and a silent motor for sensitive and precise focusing.

 - The lens comes with a hood that can be reversed on the lens when not in use.
-This design not only makes it easy to store but also helps protect the lens and block stray or scattered light.
+This makes it easy to store and helps protect the lens and block stray or scattered light.

 - 10 optical structures in 9 groups, including 1 ED (Extra-low Dispersion) lens and 1 high refractive lens.

 Panasonic LUMIX G Lens for Micro Four Thirds Cameras